CoNarrative/glujs-guide-built/view-binding.md

 ExtJS has some support for this.
 The most obvious example is the grid, which renders each item (a record or model) in a list (store) - but you have to use grid columns or your own HTML renderers and not ExtJS controls, and it is assumed that all rows are the same.
 A less-commonly used option is the `DataView`.
 It is much the same as a grid, but instead of the template being a set of ExtJS components (as one would expect), it is instead a raw HTML `xtemplate` that you supply and again assumes similar rows.
 Furthermore, since the appeal of a widget set like ExtJS is that you *are not having to write* cross-browser HTML, using the `DataView` can be frustrating and counter-intuitive.

 ExtJS also supports normal `container` structures like tabs, accordion layouts, menus, etc. which *do* let you put a variety of items inside them.
 However, these don't let you bind what they contain to a store.
 You must manually create and maintain the appropriate child components.
-This is obviously redundant and repetitive for grids and dataviews; it is equally redundant and repetitive here.
+This is obviously redundant and repetitive for `grid`s and `dataview`s; it is equally redundant and repetitive here.

 GluJS unifies the 'templated list' pattern into a single, simple concept called `container binding` or more specifically `items binding`.